tardate/LittleArduinoProjects/Equipment/SprayBooth/README.md

 Since I am only dealing with low volumes of solder flux fumes and generally non-toxic water-based acrylic paint, I'm keeping this simple and probably under-engineered:

 * airflow: I've seen 200cfm+ being mentioned as ideal for airbrush work.
 For now I'm using a very quiet 120x25mm DC brushless fan that only moves about 60cfm)
-* filtering: since I'm not dealing with high volumes of toxic material, my main concern is supressing dust and paint so I'm using a cheap household grade filter
+* filtering: since I'm not dealing with high volumes of toxic material, my main concern is suppressing dust and paint so I'm using a cheap household grade filter
 * vent: I don't live in a house or climate that allows easy direct venting to the outside, so this is strictly for indoor use and only to move fumes from the immediate vicinity

 If I needed to upgrade this to deal with larger volumes of fumes or more toxic materials, I would probably (a) find another place to do this other than in the home and/or (b) replace the exhaust system with an industrial [inline fan](https://shopee.sg/4-Inch-Silent-Extractor-Duct-Hydroponic-Inline-Exhaust-Industrial-Vent-loganberries-i.152911194.6368162245) with ducting to extract and vent to the outdoors.